Q: Is a “special district that provides solid waste services” subject to the jurisdiction requirements in the regulation?

 Q: Do the regulations apply to agricultural waste for organic waste collection?

 The regulations define organic waste by material type and not by source sector.
 Jurisdictions are required to provide organic waste collection services to generators subject to their authority.
 However, as noted in the regulations, nothing prevents generators from managing their own organic waste on site (e.g. on-farm composting).
-Additionally, jurisdictions may waive generators from collection requirements if they generate de-minimis amounts of organic waste for collection.
+Additionally, jurisdictions may waive certain generators from collection requirements if they generate de minimis amounts of organic waste for collection.